t-haehnel/VFTModels/README.md

 Verbal Fluency Task Analysis Tool using traditional rule-based, list-based and a novel **semantic relatedness method**.

-This GitHub repository contains the code referred in the publication **XXXX** (will be updated after acceptance of the paper).
+This Github repository contains the code of the publication **XXXX**.
 Please refer to this publication for further details.

-When using this software, please cite the work as: **XXXX** (will be updated after acceptance of the paper)
+When using this software, please cite the work as: **XXXX**

 The code of this repository should allow you to:
-1. Train a semantic relatedness model using a Wikipedia corpus
+1. train a Semantic Relatedness Model using a Wikipedia Corpus
-2. Analyze the words of a verbal fluency task (VFT) using a semantic relatedness model
+2. Analyze the words of a Verbal Fluency Task (VFT) using a Semantic Relatedness Model
-3. Analyze the words of a semantic verbal fluency task using traditional list-based clustering
+3. Analyze the words of a Semantic Verbal Fluency Task (VFT) using traditional list-based clustering
-4. Analyze the words of a phonematic verbal fluency task using traditional rule-based clustering
+4. Analyze the words of a Phonematic Verbal Fluency Task (VFT) using traditional rule-based clustering

 # Requirements